A short story about Tenney Park and the Tenney-Lapham neighborhood, told by Thomas Schmidt, Jean Huxmann, and Steve Huxmann.

 N1: I think so and, and the fact that you, you’ve got this canoe thing going on today.

-N1: And the gentleman who set that up, Tony [INDECIPHERABLE],
+N1: And the gentleman who set that [canoes in Pond event at Century Celebration] up, Tony Stern [sp?],

 N2: Oh he was one of the initial—people that got taken down the river.